 To check if there is any update, go to the Fortnite official website and search for the latest patch.
 If a patch is available, install it, then run Fortnite again to check whether your problem has been resolved.
 If it hasn’t, or there was no new game patch available, move on to Fix 8, below.

-If none of the fixes above resolves your problem, reinstalling Fortnite is very likely the solution to the freeze issue.
+If none of the fixes above resolves your problem, reinstalling Fortnite is very likely the solution for you.
 Here is how to do it:

 1) Run Epic Games Launcher.